oko/puppet-mail-server/README.md

 ``SHA512-CRYPT`` generates a secure SHA512 hash of the given password.
 There are many other schemes on Dovecot's [wiki](http://wiki2.dovecot.org/Authentication/PasswordSchemes).

 ## Disclaimer
-This project isn't perfect.
-I'd like to expand its capabilities a bit in the future, but that's contingent on a variety of factors.
-What I'm trying to say here is that you should exercise due caution in your use of it, as you should any piece of software.
+This is a release of Puppet configuration code that I've successfully used in production, but there is, as always, a chance that there are bugs or missing features.
+You should carefully examine the source as provided before using it on your own servers.
 If you find a bug or have a killer feature idea, please submit it to the project's GitHub Issues tracker.

 ## LICENSE